 “I would drink to numb out and not deal, whereas when I was smoking, it was just different,” Demont says.
 “Cannabis provides me a really great balance to my ADHD medications, so I don’t have to feel like I’m popping 18 pills a day; I don’t need to be pumping myself full of pharmaceuticals.
 If I’m not incorporating it at this point, the spinout comes and the onset is quick.
 Now I have the opportunity to slow down long enough to get a little bit of traction to figure things out.”

-“The California sober movement specifically, I believe, is geared toward people who don’t come from a traditional recovery or addiction program or history,” Demont says.
+“The California sober movement specifically, I believe, is geared towards people who don’t come from a traditional recovery or addiction program or history,” they say.
 “I think it’s like that for a lot of people who would never even dream of setting foot in a meeting, and that’s okay.
 If anything, we’re creating new portals of entry for people who would have been turned off otherwise.
 It’s all about education and talking about it, making sure that you weigh all your options.”

 Demi Lovato’s Influence on California Sober

-This past March in an interview on CBS Sunday Morning, singer Demi Lovato (they/them/theirs) brought attention to the California sober movement by saying they adhere to it.
-While Lovato was not forthcoming about the exact parameters of their sobriety, their path is congruent with the mindset that the responsibility is on the individual to dictate the areas of moderation versus abstinence.
+This past March in an interview on CBS Sunday Morning, singer Demi Lovato (they/them/theirs) brought attention to the California sober movement by saying that they adhere to it.
+While they were not forthcoming about the exact parameters of their sobriety, their path is congruent with the mindset that the onus is on the individual to dictate the areas of moderation versus abstinence.